CodeJugalbandi/ExploringConcurrency/scratch/pushing_multiple_values/README.md

 # Streaming Events (Pushing Multiple Values)

-In this melody, we will look at how reactive programming uses Functional Programming and helps with the concurrency in the system.
+In this melody, we will look at how reactive programming uses Functional Programming and increases the concurrency in the system.

 ## Problem Statement
+1. Streaming NetWorth

-We will demonstrate this using problem statement - Given a bunch of stocks in user's portfolio, when the user subscribes to receiving price updates for them in real-time, then the porfolio calculates its Networth on every tick of any stock in it.
+    * Given a bunch of stocks in user's portfolio,
+    * When the user subscribes to receiving price updates for them in   real-time,
+    * Then the porfolio calculates its Networth on every tick of any stock in it.

-Finally, user sees buy prices for all the stocks.
-A 2% brokerage is added to every price that the user sees when purchasing.
+2. Buy Prices - A 2% brokerage is added to every price that the user sees for purchasing.

 ## CodeJugalbandi